Daniel Murphy (baseball): 2012–2014

 Murphy began the 2012 season as the Mets' starting second baseman after recovering from his MCL injury from 2011.
-On April 9, he hit a walk-off single against the Nationals to give the Mets a 4–3 victory, and their first 4–0 start since 2007.
-After going 352 at-bats since his last home run on July 16, 2011, Murphy hit two against the Cubs on June 27.
-Murphy was named as the Mets nominee for the 2012 MLBPAA Heart & Hustle Award, which was ultimately won by Mike Trout of the Angels.
+On April 9, 2012, he hit a walk-off single against the Washington Nationals to give the Mets a 4–3 victory, and their first 4–0 start since 2007.
+After going 352 at-bats since his last home run on July 16, 2011, Murphy hit two against the Chicago Cubs on June 27.
+Murphy was named as the Mets nominee for the 2012 MLBPAA Heart & Hustle Award, which was ultimately won by Mike Trout of the Los Angeles Angels of Anaheim.

 Murphy had a strained muscle on his right side during spring training.
 He returned to training on February 20, said he didn't have a timetable for his return to regular workouts.
-For the period ending September 1, Murphy was named the National League Player of the Week after accumulating five doubles, seven runs and thirteen hits.
+For the period ending September 1, Murphy was named the National League Player of the Week after accumulating five doubles, seven runs and 13 hits.
 Murphy had a strong 2013, establishing himself as one of the best offensive 2nd basemen in the league.
-Murphy played in 161 games and batted .286.
-Murphy finished 2nd in the National League with 188 hits.
+He played in 161 games and batted .286.
+He also finished 2nd in the National League with 188 hits.
 Murphy also contributed 13 home runs and 78 RBIs.
-Murphy led the National League in stolen base success rate, swiping 23/26 bases, an 88.4 percent success rate.
+Murphy led the NL in stolen base success rate, swiping 23/26 bases, an 88.4 percent success rate.
 Following the season, he was again nominated for the MLBPAA Heart & Hustle Award, this time losing out to Boston Red Sox second baseman Dustin Pedroia.
-Murphy was named to his first Major League Baseball All-Star Game in 2014 as the backup to starter Chase Utley.
-His roster position was announced on July 6, at which time he had 105 hits (second in the National League) and a .295 batting average.
+Murphy was named to his first MLB All-Star Game in 2014 as the backup to starter Chase Utley.
+His roster position was announced on July 6, at which time he had 105 hits (second in the NL) and a .295 batting average.